Eckener-Schule/it-ausleihe/README.md

 In the directory "config", the file "config.php.dist" needs to be renamed to "config.php".
 This file is needed to create the database connection.
 Next create the tables: use the SQL-script which can be find in the directory "install".
 USE it-ausleihe to run the script on the right database then import the SQL-script.
+Create a user for the database with the same name as that from the config.php file.
+If you are a developer, then you have the option to import some test data.
+Look into the "docs\test data" directory.

 ## Class dependencies
 The _autoload.php file loads all class dependencies.